Deltares/MeshKernel/docs/latex/MeshKernelTechnicalDesignDocument.md

 -   Sort a vector returning its permutation array.

--   Function root finding using the golden section search algorithm.
+-   Finding the root of a function using the golden section search algorithm.

 -   Performing coordinate transformations (e.g. from cartesian to spherical).